henrygoodman/2023/README.md

 - Used set logic to determine overall strength of hands based on the unique number of cards (with some differentiation when set length is equal)
 - Implemented a custom sorting function and used `sort_by` to sort the hands based on overall strength and then by the relative value of each card
 - Part2 pretty straightforward, just needed recognizing the possible changes in strength with a `J` in the hand.

+Day8:
+- Part 1 was pretty trivial, just added nodes to a HashMap and traversed until reached the end node
+- Part 2 came with the realization that I could apply LCM to all paths to get the time at which all paths would repeat and hit 'Z' node.
+    - Initially thought I had to consider any loops after reaching the 'Z' node, i.e. may take 60 steps from A->Z, but then loop for 6 steps over and over.
+Afterwards investigated that the neighbours of all 'Z' nodes are the same as the neighbours of all 'A' nodes, meaning the loops are the exact same as A->Z.
+    - Also confirmed that each starting node and each endign node are distinct (i.e. every A node goes to exactly one Z node)